Can peer mentors bridge the mental health gap for latinos?

 Summary

-This study tests whether a culturally responsive, peer-delivered motivational interviewing program can help Latinos with serious mental illness engage in mental health treatment.
-Thirty participants who are not currently in treatment will receive six weekly one-hour sessions.
-The main goals are to see if the program is feasible and acceptable to this community.
+This study is testing whether a culturally responsive, peer-delivered motivational interviewing program can help Latinos with serious mental illness engage in mental health treatment.
+Thirty participants who are not currently in treatment will receive six weekly one-hour coaching sessions.
+The main goal is to see if the program is feasible and acceptable, not yet to measure its effectiveness.

 Get updates